mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 GDPs served both researchers and participants by _providing a common language_ to clarify first learner expression and researcher's analysis of gameplay experience.
 Gdps functioned as an _inspirational structured design tool_ Eriksson's study outlines the utility notes teacher observations that GDPs served to stimulate learner imagination and ideation stages.
 The use of a patterns and their collection as a form _intermediate-level knowledge_ by both researchers and participants is under-explored in this study but builds on related work by two of the authors and is explored in the next part of this chapter.

-In 3M the use of GDPs by participants has been outlined in this chapter
+In 3M the use of GDPs by participants has been outlined in this chapter.
+A summary is included in Table 6.x

-NOTE - PULL TOGETHER A SUMMARY - PERHAPS A TABLE HERE?
+SUMMARY  - PERHAPS A TABLE HERE?

 <!--
 Wider commentary on pattern selection